This vanilla chia pudding is a classic chia pudding recipe that pairs well with fruit, granola, yogurt or any other topping your heart desires!

+Many of you have requested that I post a simple chia pudding recipe…so here it is!
+This is my basic go-to vanilla chia pudding that I enjoy all the time!
 You’re going to laugh once you see how simple this recipe is.
 I make a batch of this weekly, and store it in the fridge in a large jar.
-This recipe only tastes about 3 minutes to make.
-(So no excuses not to make this one!)
+This recipe only tastes about five minutes to make and only requires four basic ingredients.

-I also recommend you prepare this recipe the night before you want to eat it, and let it sit overnight in the fridge.Print
+I also recommend you prepare this recipe the night before you want to eat it and let it sit overnight in the fridge so it’s ready to go right away!Print

 - Mix all ingredients together in a bowl.